ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

 .. todo::

-  Add detail/strategy to scenario 7
+  Add detail/strategy to scenarios 6 and 7

   Consider if cells marked with an asterisk (*) should be replaced with zero coverage instead of baseline